 - The std.container.util module contains some generic tools commonly used by container implementations.

-Container primitives: Containers do not form a class hierarchy, instead they implement a common set of primitives (see table below).
+Container primitives Containers do not form a class hierarchy, instead they implement a common set of primitives (see table below).
 These primitives each guarantee a specific worst case complexity and thus allow generic code to be written independently of the container implementation.For example the primitives c.remove(r) and c.linearRemove(r) both remove the sequence of elements in range r from the container c.
-The primitive c.remove(r) guarantees Ο(1) complexity and c.linearRemove(r) relaxes this guarantee to Ο(n) (where n is the length of the container c).
+The primitive c.remove(r) guarantees Ο(nr log nc) complexity in the worst case and c.linearRemove(r) relaxes this guarantee to Ο(nc).
 Since a sequence of elements can be removed from a doubly linked list in constant time, DList provides the primitive c.remove(r) as well as c.linearRemove(r).
-On the other hand a Array only offers c.linearRemove(r).
+On the other hand Array only offers c.linearRemove(r).
 The following table describes the common set of primitives that containers implement.
 A container need not implement all primitives, but if a primitive is implemented, it must support the syntax described in the syntax column with the semantics described in the description column, and it must not have a worst-case complexity worse than denoted in big-O notation in the Ο(·) column.
 Below, C means a container type, c is a value of container type, nx represents the effective length of value x, which could be a single element (in which case nx is 1), a container, or a range.

 |C(x)||nx||Creates a container of type C from either another container or a range.
 The created container must not be a null reference even if x is empty.|